 5. New shoes

-Make sure the shoes you bring are well worn in so that kids can cover lots of ground.
-Two pairs should be plenty, including running/walking shoes and another for special weather like boots for snow and rain or sandals for balmy weather.
-The best kids’ footwear can be dressed up or down to coordinate with your mix-and-match outfits.
+Make sure the shoes you bring are worn in so kids can cover lots of ground.
+Two pairs are plenty, including running/walking shoes and another for special weather (boots for snow and rain or sandals for balmy weather).
+The best can be dressed up or down.

-Most of us pack enough travel snacks to face an apocalypse, especially when we fly with kids.
-Try to pack just a few snacks for on the way so you can make meals a fun part of the journey and enjoy local fare when you get there.
-Also, check out our Favorite Travel Snacks.
+Most of us pack enough food to face an apocalypse when we fly with kids.
+Try to pack just a few snacks so you can make meals a fun part of the journey and enjoy local fare when you get there.
+Also, check out our Expert’s Favorite Travel Snacks.

 8. Car seat

 Even the lightest car seats can add another ten pounds to your already heavy load.
-If you can, leave car seats at home.
-Rent upon arrival or if you can, stick with public transportation.
-Trains, subways, buses and boats are friendlier for the environment and for you.
-You’re more likely to familiarize yourself with a new city via subway or see the countryside from a train, all while meeting locals along the way.
-Plus, for kids, trains, planes and buses are more fun than the same old car any day.
+If you can, leave the car seats at home.
+Rent upon arrival or stick with public transportation.
+Trains, subways, buses and boats are friendlier for the environment and for all of us!

 The most important thing to leave behind is fear.
-Think of your trip as an adventure to experience together.
-Then organize only what you really need, and envision traveling with confidence.
+Think of your trip as an adventure together.
+Then organize just what you need and envision traveling with confidence.
 You can do this!
 Parts of the trip might not be easy, but it will all be worth it.